dhiyaulhaqq/docker-php-ajax/readme.md

-# "Hello World" Docker > PHP
+# JSON Docker > PHP

-Simple and quick example running PHP with docker that display "Hello World" in your browser.
+Simple and quick example running PHP with docker that return JSON.

 ## Note